neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 `predictable` state container?
 Reducers are simplified, and slice helpers cover 90% of our use cases, because we are treating them like database tables.

+### UI dispatches events, effects dispatch events and setters

+When `react` dispatches actions, it should dispatch events, like the `redux` style-guide recommends.

+When effects like sagas dispatch actions, it can dispatch events and setters.
+This still provides some traceability and helps centralize business logic into one layer.

 ### Build indexes for your db tables

 Need to have a sorted list of entities that come from an API?
 Need to group a